Ayoub Odisho

-Ayoub Odisho Barjam (أيوب اوديشو; born 15 December 1960), is an Iraqi Assyrian former football player and coach of Al Zawraa in the Iraqi Premier League.
+Ayoub Odisho Barjam (أيوب اوديشو; born 15 December 1960) is an Iraqi football manager and former player who currently manages Al-Quwa Al-Jawiya in the Iraqi Premier League.

 Playing career

-Ayoub was a tough tackling full-back, who played for Al-Talaba during a playing career that spanned 14 years.
+Born to Assyrian parents, Ayoub was a tough tackling full-back who played for Al-Talaba during a playing career that spanned 14 years.
 The right-sided defender joined the Students club in 1976, making his debut in a 1–0 win over Al-Shurta a year later.
-The defender, was one of the best defenders in the Iraqi league during the 1980s.
-He played alongside the likes of Hussein Saeed, Wathiq Aswad, Ali Hussein Shihab, Haris Mohammed and Adnan Dirjal during his career with the great club, helping Al-Talaba to three league titles in 1981, 1982 and 1986.
+He was one of the best defenders in the Iraqi league during the 1980s.
+He played alongside the likes of Hussein Saeed, Wathiq Aswad, Ali Hussein Shihab, Haris Mohammed and Adnan Dirjal during his career with the great club, helping Al-Talaba to three league titles in 1981, 1982, and 1986.

-He made his international debut on 9 February 1979 in the 1-1 draw with East Germany in a friendly game in Baghdad and went on to make 38 appearances for Iraq, including playing at the 1982 Gulf Cup in the UAE and the Asian Games victory in New Delhi that same year but due to injuries a year on he lost his place in the side to Khalil Allawi.
+He made his international debut on 9 February 1979 in the 1–1 draw with East Germany in a friendly game in Baghdad and went on to make 38 appearances for Iraq, including playing at the 1982 Gulf Cup in the UAE and the Asian Games victory in New Delhi that same year but due to injuries a year on he lost his place in the side to Khalil Allawi.
 He made his last international appearance in a friendly with Bahrain in 1987.